 cp /etc/X11/xorg.conf /etc/X11/xorg_backup.conf

 sudo Xorg -configure

 cp /root/xorg.conf.new /etc/X11/xorg.conf

-This error more frequent in Arch Linux and its derivatives such as Manjaro, Arco Linux, etc. I hope the above troubleshooting steps help you to get back to your login screen and your system.
+This error is more frequent in Arch Linux and its derivatives, such as Manjaro, Arco Linux, etc. I hope the above troubleshooting steps help you to get back to your login screen and your system.
 Let me know in the comment box below if it helps.